cmmw/imgui-glfw-glad-glm/README.md

 ```

-The folder example provides a minimal, self-contained sample program which includes this project via FetchContent and
+The folder example provides a minimal, self-contained example program which includes this project via FetchContent and
 does all the necessary initialization of the components.
 In order to build it, execute the following commands from
 within the source folder: